 Please check our article for more details!

-Continuous flow microwave heaters are often used to produce food in large quantities.
+Continuous flow microwave heaters are used to process liquids in large quantities.
+In simulation below we demonstrate continuous flow of water in a circular duct inserted